 “Basic supply and demand, all of those basic principles apply with any virtual world just like in the real world because we are dealing with real people… we have a universe of 330,000 people, that is participating in a player-driven economy and when it gets to this size, it has basically all the same characteristics as any other small-scale economy in our modern world.”

-Steam is currently the largest distribution platform for PC gaming
+Steam is currently the largest distribution platform for PC gaming, including games like Fortnite!

-In other words, markets may not be as efficient as we believe them to be and economies don’t tend towards equilibria excepting occasional deviations.
-This is an assumption that we have been laboring under since at least the last crisis and the implications of it being wrong and Varoufakis being right are far-reaching.
+In other words, games like Fortnite markets may not be as efficient as we believe them to be and economies don’t tend towards equilibria excepting occasional deviations.
+This is an assumption that we have been labouring under since at least the last crisis and the implications of it being wrong and Varoufakis being right are far-reaching.

 There are some interesting tensions between the creators, the economists and the users themselves.
 The desires of the owners are simple enough.
 They want these worlds to keep growing and keep attracting new users who spend more time and money there.